seikur0/PGO-mapscan-opt/README.md

 * recent path changes:
   * Learning files go into the res/learning/learn_files folder, in the settings put the name of the file you want to use for a profile into the learn_file entry (without the .json).
 Log files are now in the res/logs folder
 * recent scan pattern changes:
   * The r parameter is now the circular scan range in m around a point.
-If you want to use the old hex pattern, use the -hx and the -r parameter to specify a radius in hex layers
+If you want to use the old hex pattern, use the '-hx' and the '-r' parameter to specify a radius in hex layers

 ## Features
 * uses hexagon algorithm for normal scanning